howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 </Instruction>

 You added two new routes: `/top` and `/new/:page`.
-The second one reads the value for `page` from the url so that this information is available inside the component that's rendered, here that's `LinkListComponent`.
+The second one reads the value for `page` from the URL so that this information is available inside the component that's rendered, here that's `LinkListComponent`.

 The root route `''` now redirects to the first page of the route where new posts are displayed.